thecrackofdawn/zmqdrpc/README.md

 if __name__ == "__main__":
     run()
 ```
-The client connects to the broker's frontend and calls remote methods.
+The client connects to the broker's front end and calls remote methods.
 An exception will be raised if the remote methods not return after 20(`timeout`) seconds.
 If threadedSafe is True, you can share the client over all threads in a process.

 By running `python client.py`, you will get